-Posted by Marijuana Doctors on 10/01/2018 in Medical Marijuana Updates
+Posted by Marijuana Doctors on 10/01/2018 in Marijuana News and Updates

 In September 2018, the New Jersey Department of Health approved vape cartridges and oils as legal forms of medical marijuana.
 The change was part of proposed rules for the medicinal marijuana program.

 While the Department of Health did not technically finalize the regulations at the time, they allowed this change in advance.
 One alternative treatment center — also called dispensaries in some other states — quickly got permission to sell cartridges, and another was under consideration.
 Patients in New Jersey now have another legal care option available to them thanks to this update.

 How Do Patients Benefit From Legal Vape Cartridges?